Australia makes its first call to the Tokyo Games with 7 NBA

 the final level

-This stage of the competition is played by elimination and the draw will result in Olympic support for the path to the gold medal.
+This phase of the competition is played by elimination and the draw will result in Olympic support for the path to the gold medal.

 In order for a team to be crowned Olympic champion, it must play 6 matches: 3 in the group stage and 3 in the final stage (quarter-finals, semi-finals, gold match) instead of 8 matches as in previous tournaments.